 Infections in a hospital are not uncommon.
-In fact, they are one of the leading causes of patient deaths in the United States.
-According to recent data, 1.7 million patients will acquire an infection from a hospital stay each year – and 99,000 of those patients will die, according to the Centers for Disease Control and Prevention (CDC).
+They are one of the leading causes of patient deaths in the United States.
+According to recent data, 1.7 million patients acquire an infection from a hospital stay each year – and a full 99,000 of those patients will die, according to the Centers for Disease Control and Prevention (CDC).

 What is a Hospital Acquired Infection?

 Hospital-acquired infections (HAIs) are infections that occur during a hospital stay and are not directly related to the patient’s overall health or current diagnosis.

 If an infection occurs within 48 hours after admittance, 30 days after surgery, or three days after discharge, it could be an HAI.
 This is because of the wide array of bacteria and viruses that are found in a hospital setting.
 Even the cleanliest of hospitals will have some sort of contamination due to the sheer volume of people seen in their facilities.

 Different HAIs can affect a person, based on where the infection takes place.
 The most common types of HAIs include: